shuLhan/karajo/README.md

 * `LastRun`: date and time when the job last run, in the format RFC3339,
 * `NextRun`: date and time when the next job will be executed, in the format RFC3339.
-* `LastStatus`: status of the last job running, its either "success" or "failed"
+* `Status`: status of the last job running, its either "started, "success", "failed", or "paused".
-* `IsPausing`: true if the job is pausing.

 ### Get environment